tarantool/doc/doc/1.7/book/box/box_space.rst

     .. method:: run_triggers(true|false)

-        At the time that a trigger is defined, it is automatically enabled - that is, it will be executed.
-Replace triggers can be disabled with :samp:`box.space.{space-name}:run_triggers(false)` and re-enabled with
+        At the time that a :ref:`trigger <triggers>` is defined, it is automatically enabled - that is, it will be executed. :ref:`Replace <box_space-on_replace>` triggers can be disabled with :samp:`box.space.{space-name}:run_triggers(false)` and re-enabled with
         :samp:`box.space.{space-name}:run_triggers(true)`.